jgauffin/Griffin.Data/docs/Configuration/ReadMe.md

 Configuration
 =============

 This library uses a class called `Session` to perform all operations.
-The session contains information such as configured mappings, database transaction, change tracking and a SQL dialect implementation.
+The session contains information such as configured mappings, a database transaction, an (optional) change-tracking implementation, and a SQL dialect implementation.
 Because of that, you need to start by configuring which features to use.

-That is done with the help of the `DbConfiguration` class.
+Use the `DbConfiguration` class to configure this library.

-At minimum configure the connection string and where to find mappings.
+At a minimum, configure the connection string and where to find mappings.

 ```csharp
 var config =  new DbConfiguration();